 After adjusting for the age and type of motorcycle, rider age, gender, marital status, weather and other factors, the actual increase was about 22 percent relative to a group of four comparative states, Illinois, Indiana, Ohio and Wisconsin, the study found.

 “The cost per injury claim is significantly higher after the law changed than before, which is consistent with other research that shows riding without a helmet leads to more head injuries,” David Zuby, chief research officer for the data institute and an affiliated organization, the Insurance Institute for Highway Safety, said.

 This is a transcript of the Freakonomics Radio podcast “Why Family and Business Don’t Mix.”
-Kai RYSSDAL: Time now for a little Freakonomics Radio.
-It’s that moment every couple of weeks we talk to Stephen Dubner, the co-author of the books and blog of the same name.
+Kai RYSSDAL: Time now for a little bit of Freakonomics Radio, that moment every couple of weeks we talk to Stephen Dubner, the co-author of the books and the blog of the same name.
 It is — all together now — […] Read More »

 Read More »

 Google translate renders the headline “Donate one of your kidneys to be exempted from military service.”

 We need to make it harder to buy pills in bottles of 50 or 100 that can be easily dumped out and swallowed.
 We should not be selling big bottles of Tylenol and other drugs that are typically implicated in overdoses, like prescription painkillers and Valium-type drugs, called benzodiazepines.
 Pills should be packaged in blister packs of 16 or 25.
 Anyone who wanted 50 would have to buy numerous blister packages and sit down and push out the pills one by one.
 Turns out you really, really have to want to commit suicide to push out 50 pills.
 And most people are not that committed.